NCTU-Frontier/Frontier/README.md

 * always edit your version on your branch
 * always add dependency on README.md when using new plugin, framework, or etc.
 * read [Coding Style](doc/CodingStyle.md)
+* when dealing with issue, add "Fix issue #number, descriptions..." in commit